Skip to content

 super().__init__(config=config, logger=logger)

-self.logger.debug(f"PDFDocHandler initialized with logger {self.logger.name} "
+self.logger.debug(f"PDFDocHandler initialized with extractor {self.extractor} and logger {self.logger.name} "

 f"at level {logging.getLevelName(self.logger.level)}")